The Definition and Beginning of a Game Engine¶

 The funny thing is we are looking into possibly taking at least some of the rendering tech of Unreal and putting it into Unity.
 Then people tell us, "this isn't a Unity game, it looks like Unreal!"
 And we'll say, "yes, that's exactly what we're going for!"
 We'll see if that really pans out, though.
 There's a couple interesting rendering systems that they've got that the scriptable render pipeline might make it very feasible to automate the process.
 But, who knows, that's future-seeing.

 MonoBehaviour is the base class within Unity that all components which attach to GameObjects must derive from, it has methods for start, update, and destroy. ↩

 ScriptableObjects are scripts which cannot be attached to GameObjects but still store (serialize) user data. ↩

-An animation-blended system can be graph of multiple animations and transitions from an animation to another, i.e., idle to walk, and the blend system is how the animations are "mixed" together, it extrapolates from the starting animation to the ending animation. ↩
+An animation-blended system can be a graph of multiple animations and transitions from an animation to another, i.e., a idle animation to a walking animation, and the blend system is how the animations are "mixed" together.
+It extrapolates from the starting animation to the ending animation. ↩

 A core refers to a CPU in a multi-core processor, it is one of the processing units in the single computing component that read and execute machine instructions. ↩

 A waterfall schedule is a linear schedule where each subsequent item is dependent on the previous components being completed, it is less iterative and flexible because the flow is usually mono-directional. ↩